wasmCloud/wasmcloud.com/docs/fundamentals/actors/create-actor/update.md

 This is a great way to get started with wasmCloud development, and we recommend it for all new actors.

-Currently, `wash dev` only will starts the actor, so you'll have to follow the steps in the [running the actor](./run) section to start the providers your actor needs.
+Currently, `wash dev` only will start the actor, so you'll have to follow the steps in the [running the actor](./run) section to start the providers your actor needs.
 We hope to automate as much of that away in the future.